You took out the trash.

 - People with respiratory problems

-As COVID-19 spreads in the United States and California, it’s especially important to keep at-risk groups protected from unnecessary respiratory stress.
+As COVID-19 spreads in the United States and California, protecting at-risk groups from unnecessary respiratory stress is imperative.

-The bottom line is you should definitely take dirty sock syndrome seriously.
+The bottom line is it’s crucial to take dirty sock syndrome seriously.

 How Can You Fix Your Stinky Air Conditioner?

-In most cases, your evaporator coil might just need a good scrub.
-This isn’t a job you want to do yourself because it involves opening up your unit and messing with electronic parts.
+In most cases, your evaporator coil might need a good scrub.
+Cleaning evaporator coils isn’t a job you want to do yourself because it involves opening up your unit and messing with electronic parts.
 Call your local HVAC technician for a thorough evaporator coil and duct cleaning.